ArcticMC/Scenarios/descriptions.md

 ### Battle Royale

-> THIS IS AN ADMIN SCENARIO.
-PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)
+> This is an Admin Scenario.
+If this scenario needs to be hosted, a host must ask an admin to enable the scenario for them.

 > You are allowed to team up with anyone but only 1 will win.
 All skeleton, spider, and chicken drop rates have been decreased by 50%.
 Cobwebs will only drop str 10% of the time.
 You cannot talk in chat or message players, and no death messages will show.
 Every 20 minutes, you will get a notification in chat as to who has died.
 Whenever a player dies, their body will be on the floor of where they died.